 Owner

 Elise DeChard is a licensed architect in Michigan and New York.
-In over 10 years of experience in the field, she has worked with small businesses, homeowners, artists, developers, and community stakeholders to design everything from community art spaces to thirty-million dollar townhouses to fortune-telling walls of TVs.
+In fifteen years of experience in the field, she has worked with small businesses, homeowners, artists, developers, and community stakeholders to design everything from community art spaces to collaborative manufacturing centers to fortune-telling walls of TVs.
 Prior to relocating to Michigan, Elise worked in architecture and development in New York City, notably for Macro Sea on New Lab at the Brooklyn Navy Yard and the Philadelphia Coworking Space and for Marvel Architects on New Lab and the Prince Street Residences.
 From 2016-2018, Elise ran an experimental gallery and international artist residency, Tessellate, in a suburban garage in Pontiac.
 Her work has been featured in Architectural Digest, The Architect’s Newspaper, Wallpaper*, Design Milk, Cubic Journal, TreeHugger, The Oakland Press, Detour Detroit, Fox2 News Detroit, Curbed Detroit, and Detroit Month of Design 2018-2020.
 She was named a Notable Woman in Design by Crain’s Detroit in 2021 and was a Goldman Sachs 10,000 Small Businesses Scholar in 2022.
 She holds a Master of Architecture from Cranbrook Academy of Art and a Bachelor of Architecture from Rensselaer Polytechnic Institute, and has taught at Lawrence Technological University and Kendall College of Art and Design.

 Sophie Yan, NCIDQ